 The term “ergonomics” is derived from two Greek words: “ergon,” meaning work, and “nomoi,” meaning natural laws. ergonomists study human capabilities in relationship to work demands.

-In recent years, ergonomists have attempted to define postures which minimize unnecessary static work and reduce the forces acting on the body.
+In recent years, ergonomists have attempted to define postures which minimize unnecessary static work and allow us to make the best use of the forces acting on our body.
 All of us could significantly reduce our risk of injury if we could adhere to the following ergonomic principles:

 - All work activities should permit the worker to adopt several different, but equally healthy and safe postures.